Le Truc Docs 2.5.0

 Progressive Enhancement#

-Le Truc is built around progressive enhancement: your HTML exists first, works without JavaScript, and Le Truc layers reactivity on top when it loads.
+Le Truc is built around progressive enhancement.
+Your HTML exists first and works without JavaScript.
+Le Truc layers reactivity on top when it loads.

 This is the opposite of a framework that renders HTML from JavaScript.
-In Le Truc, the server provides the markup — including meaningful content and initial values — and the component enhances it in place.
+In Le Truc, the server provides the markup, including meaningful content and initial values.
+The component enhances the markup in place.

 The upgrade lifecycle#